alastor-666-1933/caching_to_not_waste/README.md

-First of all: Don't take this text seriously!
+**First of all:** Don't take this text seriously!

-Caching to not waste
+# Caching to not waste

 To not waste what?
 Resources, hardware, and most importantly: time!

+## A long-winded story behind it all

 If you're like me and hate losing time (or have weak hardware that ever freezes or almost explodes when you try to run a giant workflow), this custom node it's for you.

 This node was built to cache all repetitive things that can be reused in a workflow: images, masks, controlnet images, and texts.

 But, what is a cache?

 If you don't know, a cache it's a temporary kind of memory/file/storage used to access things used with high frequency.

 Eg: Imagine you want to find milk inside your refrigerator.
 So you open the refrigerator door, look for the milk, and close it.
 Do you notice that opening, looking for, and closing the refrigerator door costs time and effort?

 If you take a picture of the inside of the fridge, and hang it on the door, every time you need to see what is inside the refrigerator you can look at the picture and save all the time and effort to open and close the door.

 On the ComfyUI it's the same thing.

 I have a workflow that used to... hum.. well...
 Let's say that is for remove things from a picture and put other things in the same place 😇

 In this Workflow, I have about two or three image resizes, twenty segment anything and mask creators, three different kinds of image to prompt, three controlnet image generators like openpose, depth, and canny, and a lot of related nodes to work with it all.
 Result: the generation time to inpaint one image of 512px to 768px it's about 40 seconds.
 When workflow finishes, most of the time it stops in the middle with a big alert: "OUT OF MEMORY!"

 Ok, I understand the problem.
 In the end, I have been trying to load the checkpoint (SD 1.5), at least three loras, the models of ground dino, segment anything, openpose, depth pose, controlnets, image to prompt and so many other models and packages that my hardware can't stand it.

 But, if I can execute most parts of these things only once and after that skip all these repetitive steps?
 I will save a lot of memory, processing, work, effort, and most importantly: time!

 As I didn't find a custom node that do it for me, I must obligated to make mine.

-How does this work?
+## How does this work?

 You just connect the main picture to caching nodes and a Workflow's reuse part result.
 Internally the node will generate a unique checksum hash of this main picture and save the "part result" of this execution on a file.
 Then every time you run this workflow, with this main picture the caching nodes only will return this file, em vez de execute all of the nodes that make this service to you again, and again, and again...